Skip to main content

 Next Steps

-• Patterns — Charts, tables, forms, and other common tool UIs
+• Patterns — Charts, tables, dashboards, and other common examples

-• Prefab UI Docs — Components, state, expressions, and actions
+• Prefab UI Docs — Full component reference, advanced state patterns, and more